steemtm/dailyMint/README.md

                          // ["ali-h,1500","theguruasia,750"]
         "memo" : ""
     },
-    "distribution_hour" : 0, // distrubution happens daily, set it to 0 for 12:00 PM
+    "distribution_hour" : 0, // distrubution happens daily, set it to 0 for 12:00 AM
     "minute" : 0, // The minutes of the hour in which the distrubution should start "isset" : false // set it true after configuring the bot }